-We participated in a large, multi-site study of TMS in real-world, care-seeking patients and found improvements not only in the symptoms of depression but also in the quality of life. rTMS is highly effective for patients who have failed to benefit from antidepressant medication and has very few side-effects.
+UCLA participated in a large, multi-site study of TMS in real-world, care-seeking patients and found improvements not only in symptoms of depression, but also in quality of life. rTMS is highly effective for patients who have failed to benefit from antidepressant medication and has very few side-effects.

 The short pulses of magnetic energy produced by a TMS system are focused at structures in the brain that are involved in the regulation of mood and emotion.
 Magnetic fields pass unimpeded through the skull and into the top layers of the brain tissue.
-This facilitates a very focal type of stimulation, minimizing stimulation of brain tissue not involved in mood.